Zibonnn/daycounter/README.md

-# daycounter
+# Day Counter
-Track days until or since events easily on each new tab.
+Day Counter is a Chrome extension that track days until or since events easily on each new tab.
+This was created as a simple exercise to get used to the functionality and development of Chrome extensions.

 # TO DO
 - Finish date validation (ensuring its proper format and a valid date)
 - Allow editing of counter dates
 - Store counter data
-- Fix modal styling on smaller windows
-- Add responsive styles (i.e. for main title)
-- Undo delete in proper order